 Once you have answers to all of these questions, you’ll be able to determine how to protect and restore all your data and services and do so in the most efficient, priority-first order.

-One big bonus of going through this process is it gives you the opportunity to dust the cobwebs off idle or underutilized resources, such as servers, and put them to better use.
+One big bonus of going through this process is the opportunity to dust the cobwebs off idle or underutilized resources, such as servers, and retire or put them to better use.
 Asking these questions and evaluating things from the perspective of backup and disaster recovery will help you consolidate servers, prioritize and organize data and applications, and ultimately streamline your process and procedures.

 If you’re still a bit squeamish when it comes to improving your disaster recovery situation, you don’t have to go it alone.
 BEI offers self-paced Risk Assessments and policy templates to begin tackling your business continuity planning.
 We have a Disaster Recovery Plan Template you can fill out and integrate into your business.
 We also offer Gap Assessments of current policies, procedures and technical controls that can be customized around your goals.
 Contact us today to learn more about how we can help you gain back complete confidence, boost efficiency and ensure business continuity.